Tai106/professional-readme-generator/README.md

 # Purpose
 This application was created to dynamically generate a professional README.md file from a user's input using the command line.
-Once the user provides the required information for each field, the application will create a a high-quality, professional README.md file generated with the title of the project, sections, entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+Once the user provides the required information for each field, the application will create a high-quality, professional README.md file generated with the title of the project, sections, entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

 Javascript
 Node.js